texastribune/styleguides/newtribunestyle.md

 ### Element, Class, and Id Naming

 Element, class, and id names should be used with the ultimate goal of creating modular elements that can be reused in different ways throughout the site.
 There are no rules that always must be followed; however, this set of guidelines should be applicable to most situations.

-Taking some inspiration from [SMACSS](https://smacss.com/) and some inspiration from [BEM](https://en.bem.info/), there are four categories into which element, class, and id styles might fall: base, layout, module, and state.
+Naming will follow the [BEM](https://en.bem.info/method/naming-convention/) methodology.
+Modular entities can be blocks or elements.
+They can have modifiers that describe their appearance and behavior.

 #### Base